1. Answers

 Key Points:

-• AWS Load Balancer: Handles incoming traffic.
+• AWS Load Balancer: Serves as the gateway for incoming traffic.

-• Listener: Listens for incoming connection requests.
+• Listener: Monitors and accepts incoming connection requests.

 Deploy this code